Multi-parameter Module Approximation: an efficient and interpretable invariant for multi-parameter persistence modules with guarantees: Finding compatible and induced matching functions

-The vineyard algorithm is a method that allows to find reduced chain bases for filtered simplicial complexes whose simplex orderings only differ by a single transposition of consecutive simplices, that we denote by $(i\, i+1)$.
+The vineyards algorithm \cite{cohen-steinerVinesVineyardsUpdating2006} is a method that allows to find reduced chain bases for filtered simplicial complexes whose simplex orderings only differ by a single transposition of consecutive simplices, that we denote by $(i\, i+1)$.
+This algorithm was later generalized to the setup of zigzag persistence modules in \cite{mariaZigzagPersistenceReflections2015}.
+This is the setup that we use in our context as follows.
+We start with some $n$-parameter persistence module $\Mbb$, such that there exists a finite dimensional, generic, $n$-filtered one-critical simplicial chain complex $(\simpcomp,F)$, satisfying $\Mbb=H_*(F)$.\footnote{We drop the dependence on $\simpcomp$ for simplicity.} We also fix an order $(\sigma_1, \dots, \sigma_N)$ on the simplices of $\simpcomp$, and use the following notation (in this section only):